 Meet our Alumni of the Month: Mark Benge!
 He graduated from WCU in 1986 with a Bachelor of Science in Computer Science.

 It was a long day with an early start, but well worth the effort for 18 Western Carolina University students to see first-hand what their future careers could be, all thanks to some high-ranking WCU alumni in Cobb County, Georgia, and WCU’s Shadowing Day program.

 It’s time for breakfast and more than 50 NFL football players show up.
 For Joey Blake ’12, this is not an anxiety dream; it’s a great reason to get up in the morning.
 Blake has two years under his belt as the head dietitian for the Los Angeles Rams and revels in his work.

-Meet our Alumna of the Month: Aimee Gornto!
-She graduated in 2010 with a degree in Anthropology with a concentration in Forensics.
+Meet our Alumni of the Month: Jimmy Ramsey!
+He graduated from WCU in 1973 with a B.S. in Business Administration with a concentration in Accounting.

 A May 2019 graduate, she has a B.S. in Communication with a concentration in Public Relations.
 My fondest memories are any classes I had with Dr. Betty Farmer!
 She was such an incredible influence on me in so many ways.
 I genuinely loved going to her class every day, and there was never a day I didn’t learn something new.
 I particularly loved her Gender Communication class.